 - Best Room: The Honeymoon Suite is a spacious 65 sqm, and is the only room type with an outdoor jacuzzi (heated in April, May, and October) with views of the caldera and volcano.
 Designed in a cave style with some exposed natural rock, this romantic room features a hand-shaped, arched ceiling, and a 4-poster canopy bed.

-- For Families: As of now, this property allows guests of all ages, but there is a chance that the hotel will adopt an adults-only policy.
-(In Santorini, this usually means 12 years and above.)
+- For Families: An adults-only hotel, guests must be at least 12 years old to stay.
 There are no special amenities for children, but they do have 2 larger suites with 2 bedrooms, 2 bathrooms, and 75 sqm each, which can accommodate up to 4 guests.

 Santorini Princess Spa Hotel – Local Transport